Tires & Alignment Services in Tacoma & University Place, WA

 Your tires are the only part of your vehicle that touch the road, and their condition affects everything from safety to fuel economy.
 At McCabe’s Automotive, our ASE-certified technicians provide thorough tire inspections, rotations, and wheel alignment services to keep you safe and extend the life of your tires.
 Serving University Place, Tacoma, and the South Sound since 1972, we’re here to ensure your car handles smoothly in all driving conditions.

-Our Tire & Alignment Services
+McCabe’s Tire & Alignment Services

-Explore our tire and alignment services below.
 Whether you need routine tire rotations or a precision wheel alignment, McCabe’s Automotive has the expertise to keep your vehicle safe, efficient, and handling at its best.

 Why Choose McCabe’s Automotive?